Estonian Centre Party

-The Estonian Centre Party (Eesti Keskerakond, EK) is a populist political party in Estonia.
-It was founded in 1991 as a direct successor of the Popular Front of Estonia, and it is currently led by Jüri Ratas.
+The Estonian Centre Party (Eesti Keskerakond, EK) is a political party in Estonia.
+It was founded in 1991 as a direct successor of the Popular Front of Estonia, and it is currently led by Mihhail Kõlvart.

 The party was founded on 12 October 1991 from the basis of the Popular Front of Estonia after several parties split from it.
 At that time, the party was called the People's Centre Party (Rahvakeskerakond) to differentiate from the smaller centre-right Rural Centre Party (Maa-Keskerakond).
-It is a member of the Alliance of Liberals and Democrats for Europe (ALDE) and Renew Europe.
-From 3 June 2022, the party has been in opposition to the second Kallas government.
+The party was a member of the Alliance of Liberals and Democrats for Europe until 14 September 2024.